csswizardry/csswizardry.github.com/_posts/2013-02-06-responsive-grid-systems-a-solution.md

 Experimenting with the width classes covered in this blog post, I managed to achieve a compression ratio of **81%**.
-This basically means that the compressed size of the classes is actually less than one fifth its original size over the wire. **Five breakpoints worth of classes actually compress to less than one on its own.**
+This basically means that the compressed size of the classes is actually less than one fifth its original size over the wire. **Five breakpoints worth of classes actually compress to less than one uncompressed one on its own.**

 That all seemed pretty long winded but it’s an important point that needs making; the flexibility a grid system gives us is worth the extra classes if